Updated: Dec 7, 2022

 7. Trim Your Brass

 For this step, you should have all of your brass trimmed to the same length.
 The more accurate, the better.
 You don't want any inconsistencies.
+However, if you have your chamber print it is recommended to trim .005-010" from your true max cartridge length.

 "Why does trimming your brass to the same length matter?"